Learn about Safe Speeds and see highlights of our safe speed actions.

 Automated Speed Enforcement

 Automated Speed Enforcement is a technology used to enforce speed limits without putting police officers at risk.
 It has repeatedly been shown to reduce road deaths, injuries and collisions.
+By working with the Province and ICBC, who manage B.C’s Intersection Safety Camera Program, we are working to reduce the most serious collisions.

 Speed Limit Review